DoctorYanmar/Interview_assistant/README.md

 - If the program doesn't start, ensure all installation steps were followed correctly.
 - For audio capture issues, check virtual audio output settings.
-- To improve speech recognition, speak clearly and slowly.
 - If ChatGPT suggestions are irrelevant, try changing the model or modifying the prompt.

 ## Support